damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 {: .panel-heading}
 <div class="panel-body">
-From a security standpoint, push notifications and SMS codes (a form of [One-time Passwords][1-t-pass]) are all vulnerable to phishing attacks, and replay attacks.
+From a security standpoint, push notifications and SMS codes (a form of [One-time Passwords][1-t-pass]) are all vulnerable to phishing attacks and replay attacks.
 Getting a bit technical here, if you are using the U2F protocol with the YubiKey, a properly implemented U2F registration flow contains Origin (phishing protection!) information as well as TLS Channel Identification information (Man in the Middle attack protection).
 Finally, the challenge-response piece of the U2F protocol provides complete replay attack protection.